October 19, 2022 - Technology Today, Tomorrow and in the Future

 November 12, 2020 - A Conversation with Howard Baskin

-Howard Baskin was our virtual guest speaker for our November 12, 2020 meeting, presenting, "How Lack of Professionalism and Poor Strategy Fueled the Collapse of The Tiger King."
+Group 3, led by Group Chair Mike Duncan and Program Chair Aleksas Barauskas, was in charge of the program.
+Howard Baskin was the virtual guest speaker for the meeting, presenting, "How Lack of Professionalism and Poor Strategy Fueled the Collapse of The Tiger King."
 Mr. Baskin described Mr. Exotic as an uncontrollable client and witness when he was represented, and his own worst enemy when he represented himself.
 It was a fascinating and detailed account of legal events, with a focus on how lack of professionalism was a significant factor in Exotic’s downfall.
 In preparation for the virtual meeting, members were encouraged to watch an episode or two of the "Tiger King."
 To further enhance the experience, members were provided with the recipe for Tiger Tail Cocktail.

 January 9, 2020 - Criminal Podcast